mlaursen/react-md/packages/documentation/src/guides/configuring-your-layout.md

 This component will initialize:

+- `Dir` - see #utils
 - `AppSizeListener` - see #utils
+- `NestedDialogContextProvider` - see #dialog
+- `UserInteractionModeListener` - see #utils
-- `InteractionModeListener` - see #utils
+- `StatesConfig` - see #utils
 - `HoverModeProvider` - see #utils
-- `StatesConfig` - see #states
+- `IconProvider` - see #icons
-- `NestedDialogContextProvider` - see #dialog
+- `FormThemeProvider` - see #form

-The three most important Providers that are included are the `AppSizeListener`, `InteractionModeListener` and `StatesConfig`.
-The `AppSizeListener` is in the
-#utils package that helps determine how your app is being viewed based on media
-queries.
-The `InteractionModeListener` also comes from the #utils package and helps determine if your app is being interacted by touch, mouse, or keyboard to customize the styles for that experience.
+The three most important Providers that are included are the `AppSizeListener`, `UserInteractionModeListener`, and `StatesConfig`.
+The `AppSizeListener` is in the #utils package that helps determine how your app is being viewed based on media queries.
+The `UserInteractionModeListener` also comes from the #utils package and helps determine if your app is being interacted by touch, mouse, or keyboard to customize the styles for that experience.
 Finally, the `StatesConfig` is the general configuration for how different interactable elements gain different states based on the interaction mode.
 This also globally controls the "ripple" effect when elements are clicked so allows for a quick opt-out if you don't like that effect.

 ## Creating a Layout